tobyk100-test/blockly/README.md

 # Blockly

+Blockly is a web-based, graphical programming editor.
+Users can drag blocks together to build an application.
+No typing required.
+Credit goes to these awesome [developers](https://code.google.com/p/blockly/wiki/Credits#Engineers) and a small army of [translators](https://code.google.com/p/blockly/wiki/Credits#Translators).

 This repository contains the source code for the [Blockly](https://code.google.com/p/blockly/) based 20 hour cirruculum and Hour of Code.
-Information on how Blockly works can be found in the [wiki](https://code.google.com/p/blockly/w/list).
+Information about Blockly can be found in the [wiki](https://code.google.com/p/blockly/w/list).

 ## To Contribute